-If your summer vacation includes use of a rental car, a little knowledge about auto insurance could preserve your peace of mind and save you money.
+If your vacation plans include use of a rental car, a little knowledge about auto insurance could preserve your peace of mind and save you money.

 Consult with your agent and check your policy for coverage, limits and deductible amounts.
 You may be able to save money by declining the insurance offered by the rental company if your own policy provides the coverage you need.